uea-teaching/computer-vision-2022/lectures/shape-features.md

 ## Aside: Fourier Series

 A Fourier series is an expansion of a **periodic** function $f(x)$ in terms of an infinite **sum** of sines and cosines.

 ## Aside: Fourier Series

+We can approximate non-periodic functions on a specific _interval_.

+- by pretending the non-periodic part _is_ periodic **outside** the interval.

+## Aside: Fourier Series